Why Do Laptops Break So Easily? 8 Reasons

 Most laptops break due to falls or severe damage like being stepped on, crunched in a car door, or abuse.
 As a result, you should always take good care of your laptop, paying close attention to where you store it.

-It is also advisable to carry your laptop in secure, well-padded bags to provide extra protection.
+Carrying your laptop in secure, well-padded bags is also advisable to provide extra protection.

-It’s not bad to use your laptop for prolonged periods, provided you keep it charged.
-However, you shouldn’t allow your device’s battery to drain completely as a good rule.
-Draining your battery frequently increases the chances of permanent damage, which can break your laptop and leave it unusable.
+Using your laptop for prolonged periods is not bad, provided you keep it charged.
+However, as a good rule, you shouldn’t allow your device’s battery to drain completely.
+Draining your battery frequently increases the chances of permanent damage, breaking it and leaving it unusable.

 Laptops can survive a fall depending on how far they fall and the kind of landing surface.
-Most laptops are designed to withstand minor falls.
-However, it would help if you never allowed your laptop to fall as the device has delicate components that require utmost care.
+Most are designed to withstand minor falls.
+However, it would help if you never allowed your laptop to fall, as the device has delicate components that require utmost care.